gbif/hp-swissnatcoll/en/terms.md

 ---
 layout: compose # this is a layout that allows you to stich together various predefined blocks that comes with the the,e
 title: Data Aggregator Terms
-description: Terms of Use, Publication policy and Publisher agreement
+description: Agreements and disclaimers relating to access and use of the Data Aggregator for biodiversity Swiss data
 background: "{{ site.data.images.helpdesk.src }}"
 imageLicense: "{{ site.data.images.helpdesk.caption }}"
 height: 50vh